-White House deputy press secretary resigns amid fallout from contentious phone call with reporter
+Deputy White House press secretary resigns amid fallout from contentious phone call with reporter

 In attempting to kill the story, Ducklo threatened Palmeri, saying, “I will ruin you on Twitter,” according to several people familiar with the phone call, all speaking anonymously to share candid details of a conversation intended to be off the record.

-Ducklo also, as first reported by Vanity Fair and confirmed by The Post, accused Palmeri of being “jealous” of McCammond because he claimed an unnamed man wanted to have sex with her and not Palmeri.
+Ducklo also, as first reported by Vanity Fair and confirmed by The Washington Post, accused Palmeri of being “jealous” of McCammond because he claimed an unnamed man wanted to have sex with her and not Palmeri.

 And he warned Palmeri that she should be careful moving forward with the story, because she had “skeletons” in her background.

-Palmeri did not record the call, but did take extemporaneous notes, which she then passed along to her editor in a memo describing the confrontation, according to someone familiar with the situation.
+Palmeri did not record the call but did take notes, which she then passed along to her editor in a memo describing the confrontation, according to someone familiar with the situation.

-Almost immediately after the phone call on Jan.
-21, seniors editors at Politico wrote a letter to Bedingfield, Dunn and Psaki raising concerns about Ducklo’s behavior.
+On Jan.
+21, the day after the phone call, senior editors at Politico wrote a letter to Bedingfield, Dunn and Psaki raising concerns about Ducklo’s behavior.

 The letter alleged that Ducklo called Palmeri several derogatory names, including “trash.”
 Ducklo, the editors wrote, said he would “come after” Palmeri and “ruin” her, according to someone familiar with the letter.